We promised local renewables. Now we’re delivering.

 The Environmental Impact report is available here, under the Power Supply Documents tab.
 Please note that the report is linked in two parts, Part I and Part II.

-We look forward for this project coming online in 2017!
+We look forward to this project coming online in the fourth quarter of 2017!

 This report describes the Solar One project as well as the environmental impacts, mitigation measures, and residual impacts associated with it’s implementation.Please note that the report is linked in two parts: